 The NVCA asks visitors to respect physical distancing rules and not to gather in groups of larger than five people, and staying at least 2 metres (or 6 feet) away from other groups.

-You can submit your hunting permit form, found below, either online or via mail, fax or visiting the NVCA offices.
-Please note you will require both an Ontario Outdoors Card and an OFAH membership to apply for a hunting pass.
+You can submit your hunting permit form, found below, either online or via mail or visiting NVCA's office.
+Please note you will require both an Ontario Outdoors Card and an OFAH membership to apply for a hunting pass..

 Fees from hunting permits go towards wildlife habitat enhancement and enforcement during active hunting seasons.

 If you are hunting the Minesing Wetlands, be sure to read our Minesing Safety Tips before heading out so you are prepared!
 These tips are a good review for those hunting in the Osprey Wetlands too.

 Do I need a permit to hunt on NVCA land?

 Yes, you must purchase an annual hunting pass.
 Call the NVCA at 705-424-1479 or see above for more information.